-In recent years there has been some uncertainty about future levels of funding from Welsh Government relating to revenue and capital grants.
+In recent years there has been some uncertainty about levels of funding and distribution of Welsh Government grants, with these grants being paid directly to the authorities, who then commission GwE services.
 This issue forms an important part of the Joint Committee's continually revised financial strategy, and where all known and forecasted factors are given due consideration.
-Continued economic uncertainty remains, with high level of inflation and interest rates.